 * Growth projections are based on the category “Animal Attendants and Trainers, and Shearers”.

 The number of shearers in employment fell by almost a quarter from 2006 to 2013.
-This trend is expected to reverse, and employment is projected to increase substantially out to 2026.
+This trend is projected to reverse, and employment is projected to increase out to 2028.

 Shearers are usually employed on a casual basis.
 Their work is concentrated in the shearing season.
 This means that it can be hard to find work during less busy times of the year.

 *Three years after completion of L4 Certificate - Agriculture.

 Three years after completing a Level 4 Certificate in Agriculture, most graduates were either in employment or further study.
 The median salary two years after completion was around $51,000.

 Shearers are not on Immigration New Zealand's skill shortage lists.

 Shearing vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.
 Employment in this industry can also be found by proactive job searching.